 Sexual harassment is a complicated problem to tackle.
-Sexual interactions and tension among people is hard to quantify and address.
+Sexual interactions and tension among people are hard to quantify and address.
 There are many fine lines that shift depending upon the people involved and the situation at hand.
 California has attempted to address this problem with the Fair Employment and Housing Act.
 The FEHA is enforced by the California Department of Fair Employment and Housing.
-This article will explore how California defines sexual harassment and your employer's liability.
+This article will explore how California defines sexual harassment and your employer’s liability.

-The FEHA generally defines sexual harassment as any unwanted advances or any verbal, visual or physical conduct that is sexual in nature.
+The FEHA generally defines sexual harassment as any unwanted advances or any verbal, visual, or physical conduct that is sexual in nature.
 The act includes the following enumerated list as examples, however, this list is illustrative, it is not exhaustive:

 If your employer fails to take action to prevent this behavior then they could be subject to liability.
 Your employer must both attempt to minimize sexual harassment through proactive programs and respond to sexual harassment when it is reported.
 Basically, this means your boss must take reasonable steps to prevent harassment.
-Reasonable steps can be anything from once a month seminars, to employee information brochures to posters that discuss sexual harassment.
+Reasonable steps can be anything from once-a-month seminars to employee information brochures to posters that discuss sexual harassment.